MicrosoftDocs/playfab-docs/playfab-docs/features/commerce/stores/stores-and-sales.md

+---
+title: Stores and Sales
+author: v-thopra
+description: Describes how to configure a Store with a catalog of items available in real money or virtual currency. ms.author: v-thopra ms.date: 26/10/2018 ms.topic: article ms.prod: playfab
+keywords: playfab, commerce, stores, catalogs, currencies ms.localizationpriority: medium
+---

 # Stores and Sales

 Stores are built upon [Catalogs](../items/catalogs.md) and [Currencies](../economy/currencies.md).
 Your primary catalog should define all of the items in your game.
 Alternately, a store allows you to single out a specific set of items, and make them available for a set time period.
 The definition of a store is a small subset of items, available for purchase at a specific price.